 - The primary care physician could have made this diagnosis… probably with less time spent scheduling an appointment.

 An interesting proposition made during the presentation was using primary care physicians (PCPs) as a buffer between patients and specialists.
 In other words, a patient would always present to a PCP and then, if necessary, be referred to a specialist.

-This suggestion implies that without an increase in PCPs, the current generation will be working extended hours to meet the increased patient inflow.
+This suggestion implies that without increased PCPs, the current generation will be working extended hours to meet the increased patient inflow.
 At this point, an inevitable question must be brought up – how do we adjust physician salaries?
-The two students argued in favor of increasing PCP salaries (currently, one of the lowest paid physician salaries) while simultaneously decreasing specialist salaries.
-I’m under the impression that some specialists wouldn’t have been specialists if it wasn’t for the cozy paycheck, but in any case, we have to consider several factors.
+The two students argued to increase PCP salaries (currently, one of the lowest-paid physician salaries) while simultaneously decreasing specialist salaries.
+I’m under the impression that some specialists wouldn’t have been specialists if it wasn’t for the cozy paycheck, but we have to consider several factors in any case.